DEIB-GECO/ShallowChrome/README.md

 - jupyter

 We suggest installing them within a python virtual environment via pip.

-Paper results are reproduced with the following on `Python 2.7.15`:
+Paper results can be reproduced with the following versions on `Python 2.7.15`:
 ```
 matplotlib==2.2.4
 numpy==1.16.6